-A five hour cruise northwards brings yacht-goers to the Poor Knights Islands Marine Reserve which, scattered 23 kilometres off Tutukaka Coast, is one of the top dive locations in the world.
+A five-hour cruise northwards brings New Zealand yacht-goers to the Poor Knights Islands Marine Reserve which, scattered 23 kilometres off Tutukaka Coast, is one of the top dive locations in the world.

 The volcanic origins of these 11-million-year-old islands make for spectacular drop offs, walls, caves, arches and tunnels, while converging warm water currents, a micro-climate and thousands of years of separation from the mainland have resulted in a unique biodiversity.

 From turbulent sunlit waters and kelp forests to the dark waters of the many caves to sponge gardens, gorgonian fields and hundreds of colourful fish, there is much for divers to discover.